exoplatform/exo-documentation/docs/Administration.rst

 |image355|

 A popup "View & Edit Template" is displayed.
-Go to 'View' tab and copy paste the template from the following :ref:`link <https://raw.githubusercontent.com/exoplatform/news/1.1.1/webapp/src/main/webapp/WEB-INF/conf/news/nodetypes-templates/news/views/view1.gtmpl>`__ in the content field
+Go to 'View' tab, click on the edit button of the existing 'View' template then copy paste the template from the following :ref:`link <https://raw.githubusercontent.com/exoplatform/news/1.1.1/webapp/src/main/webapp/WEB-INF/conf/news/nodetypes-templates/news/views/view1.gtmpl>`__ in the content field and save the action.

 |image356|